-2.9 FINANCIAL VIABILITY (Improve Municipal Financial Capacity)
+3.5 KPA: FINANCIAL VIABILITY/ ANALYSIS (Improve Municipal Financial Capacity)

 Mopani District Municipality is more reliant on grants, with very little funds from own sources.
 The revenue base for the District municipality is very limited to the items in the Table below and cannot sustain the District if grants would be discontinued.
 RSC levies were discontinued in year 2006 and equitable shares (grants) were increased to augment the levies.
-Districts would not qualify to collect Property Rates, but Local Municipalities.
+Districts would not qualify to collect Property Rates, but Local Municipalities do.